 So, if you want to explore your options, but you’re not sure which might be the right career path for you, we’ve compiled a handy list of some of the most sought-after and well-paid gigs in the industry.

-These are the best marketing careers of 2019.
+These are the best marketing careers.

 1. Digital Marketer